aben20807/local-judge/README.md

   + Content:
     + `BuildCommand`: how to build the executable
     + `Executable`: the name of the executable
+    + `RunCommand`: how to run the executable with input and output
     + `Inputs`: input files (can use wildcard)
     + `TempOutputDir`: the temporary directory to place output files
     + `DiffCommand`: how to find differences between output and answer